compstorylab/py-allotax/README.md

 - [Allotaxonometer main package](https://github.com/jstonge/allotaxonometer)
 - [Allotaxonometer web app](https://allotax.vercel.app/)
 - The work and paper leading to these tools is [here](https://doi.org/10.1140/epjds/s13688-023-00400-x).
-- See the [allo diagram]() to understand the full tool ecosystem around the allotaonometer (download and load in draw.io)
+- See the [allo diagram]() to understand the full tool ecosystem around the allotaxonometer (download and load in draw.io)